Josh Allen Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 - Allen put together a 314-yard performance against the Patriots last week, completing 63.8% of his pass attempts and throwing for three touchdowns.

-- Allen added 12 carries for 64 yards, averaging 5.3 yards per attempt in the running game.
+- Allen tacked on 64 yards on 12 carries, averaging 5.3 yards per attempt.

-- Over his last three games, Allen has collected 832 passing yards (277.3 per game) while going 85-for-135 (63% completion percentage) and throwing eight touchdowns and two interceptions.
+- Allen has put up 832 passing yards (277.3 ypg) on 85-of-135 with eight touchdowns against two interceptions over his last three games.

-- He's also contributed on the ground, with 197 rushing yards (65.7 ypg) on 27 carries with one rushing touchdown.
+- He's also rushed 27 times for 197 yards and one touchdown, averaging 65.7 yards per game.

 Allen's Buffalo Teammates